 Special thanks to Paul Prenter, Gerry Stickells, Jim Beach, the staff of Musicland our own crew Peter Hince, Chris Taylor, Brian Zellis and the people of Munich

-The Game, is like Jazz in that its not a classic in terms of hits but is a good album from start to finish.
-Theres always tracks which you either don’t like or feel don’t fit and for me, ‘Rock It (prime jive)’ is one which I could never get into.
+The Game is like Jazz in that it’s not a classic in terms of hits but is a good album from start to finish.
+There are always tracks which you either don’t like or feel don’t fit and for me, ‘Rock It (prime jive)’ is one which I could never get into.
 The strongest tracks on the album are the first 3 and the last 3.
-The 3 at the start of the album include, ‘Play The Game’ a song which I enjoyed well before I had an interest in Queens music, ‘Dragon Attack’, by Brian and ‘Another One Bites The Dust’ by John, both have highly addictive riffs through-out.
+The 3 at the start of the album include, ‘Play The Game’ a song which I enjoyed well before I had an interest in Queen’s music, ‘Dragon Attack’, by Brian and ‘Another One Bites The Dust’ by John, both have highly addictive riffs through-out.
 The 3 at the end which I like, include, ‘Sail Away Sweet Sister’, ‘Coming Soon’, and the ballad ‘Save Me’.
-‘Crazy Little Thing Called Love’ (written by Freddie Mercury while lounging in a hotel bath) is also anice shuffle-styne number.
+‘Crazy Little Thing Called Love’ (written by Freddie Mercury while lounging in a hotel bath) is also a nice shuffle-style number.